jmanero/crutch/README.md

 * **-l --local** Only listen on `locahost`.
 Defaults to false

 ### Upstart
 An upstart configuration is included in `crutch.conf`.
-Copy it to `/etc/init/` and run `sudo start crutch`
+You will need to edit the path to `server.js` and set the command arguments (e.g. port annd path)